 Mortgage products aimed at first-time buyers – namely deals with low deposit requirements and high loan-to-value (LTV) ratios – were among the first to be withdrawn from the market.
 To make things even more challenging, house prices recently hit a record high, but it’s not all doom and gloom for people looking to purchase their first property.

 Can I get a mortgage while on furlough?

-It may be possible to find a lender who is willing to offer you a deal based on a multiple of your full-time salary, but it might be the case that you need to provide proof that your job is secure and your salary has returned to normal, such as a letter from your employer.
+It may be possible to find a lender who is willing to offer you a deal based on your full-time salary, but it might be the case that you need to provide proof that your job is secure and your salary has returned to normal, such as a letter from your employer.
 Some lenders are also requesting to see borrowers’ first payslip since returning to work, to safeguard themselves against ‘furlough fraud’.

 You can read more on this in our guide to mortgage applications during and after a furlough.